This post was originally published January 19, 2016 and extensively updated December 8, 2017.

 Does Your 401k Plan Need an Audit?

-Determining 401k plan audit requirements isn't always easy.
-If your employee 401k plan needs an audit, or you’re not sure if you need an 401k audit, please contact us to consult with our employee tax plan audit experts to get you started on the right track.
-We’ll help you determine if you need an audit and also determine if your plan may be eligible for a limited scope (partial) audit.
+Determining ERISA 401k audit requirements isn't always easy.
+If your employee 401k plan needs an audit, or you’re not sure if you need an 401k audit, please contact our employee tax plan audit experts to get you started on the right track.
+CMP can help you determine if you need an audit and also determine if your plan may be eligible for a limited scope (partial) audit.

 Learn more about our 401k plan audit services or click below to schedule your consultation.